 In the summer of 1968 an article was given to me that was published in JOHPER, the Journal of Health, Physical Education, & Recreation.
 This article explained a new type of exerciser that offered accommodating resistance and would measure the ranges of motion since they had a preset speed of exercise.
 They called the exercise “isokinetic”.
 This was the first time we ever heard the word “isokinetic”.
 Now, for the first time, we had a term for the cutting edge technology that I had developed and selling.
 This new term named by James Perrine at Iowa State Univ.
 At that time, they began selling their unit for five thousand dollars and our units were only two hundred dollars.
 We had been selling our units 16 or 18 months ahead of them, but because the ideas were somewhat similar, there was some patent litigation, but we won that lawsuit in the courts of New York.

-I was now selling our new exerciser with great success.
-I had both floor and wall models.
+We were selling our new exercisers with great success.
+We had both floor and wall models.
 The next challenge was to design a single unit that was a combination of a floor and wall unit.
 About this time, 71, Jack LaLanne came to town to see our new exercise device.
 He was so impressed that he helped us financially tool a new design that would permit exercises from the floor and yet attach to a wall for downward and outward pulls.
 This model was our Super Mini-Gym #180 with a force dial.
 Jack showed it one night on television on the Tonight Show hosted by Steve Allen.
 This gave us a lot of free publicity.